 You can configure accuracy level of recorded track from tracklog options (+info).
+Recorded tracks are placed at 'Tracklog' folder.

 4.5 Favourites

 Besides the possibility of creating geo-referenced points (waypoints), TwoNav also has the possibility of setting up all types of geographical locations, such as Favourites points to which navigate.
 Your home, a restaurant you like, a spectacular park you have visited, your children's school..., may become part of your favourites list.